FhenixProtocol/cofhe-docs/docs/devdocs/tutorials/migrating-to-cofhe.md

 }
 ```

-In the above example since allowing the users on every step of the way, the users can use decrypt/sealoutput directly from cofhejs or using fhe.decrypt as above while listening on the event `DecryptResult`.
+In the above example since allowing the users on every step of the way, the users can use decrypt/sealoutput directly from Cofhejs or using fhe.decrypt as above while listening on the event `DecryptResult`.

 ## Frontend Fhenix.js to Cofhejs